*** COVID and Health Guidance: Church School follows AAPS ***

-IMPORTANT: The 2023 St. John Chrysostom Oratorical Festival for our parish will be held in-person on Saturday and Sunday, March 11-12, 2023.
+IMPORTANT: The 2026 St. John Chrysostom Oratorical Festival for our parish will be held in-person on Sunday, March 8, 2026.

-The top-scorer (finalist) from each parish-level Oratorical Festival advances to the District Level, whose top-scorer advances to the Metropolis Level, and from there the top-scorer advances to the Archdiocese (National) Level.
+The finalist from each parish-level Oratorical Festival advances to the District Level, whose finalist advances to the Metropolis Level, and from there the finalist advances to the Archdiocese (National) Level.

-The 2023 dates and places for the St. John Chrysostom Oratorical Festivals (all levels) are:
+The 2026 dates and places for the St. John Chrysostom Oratorical Festivals (all levels) are as follows:

 All Church School students, from Preschool to 12th Grade, participate in our parish-level Oratorical Festival and must turn in their speeches or assignments to their teachers by the due date.
 Fr.
-Nick goes over all speeches and assignments and provides encouragement and support to each student.
+Nick goes over all speeches and assignments and provides encouragement and support to all students.

 Preschool to 5th Grade